Cleaning pennies with ketchup: easy and fun STEM for kids.

 - Observe.
 Take a look at the pennies.
 Then think about the solutions in front of you.
 What do you know about these things?

 - Hypothesis.
 Take an educated guess.
-Which substance do you think will clean off the pennies best?
+Which substance do you think will clean coins best?
 Why?

 - Experiment.
 Perform the activity!